 These courses will provide students the knowledge and skills needed to develop and improve health, prevent disease, and reduce health-related risk behaviors over two quarters.
 The information is intended to assist the students in making productive decisions regarding personal health.
 Students will also examine what knowledge and skills young people need to maintain and improve wellness.
 The curriculum is based upon the National Health Education Standards, the Massachusetts Health Education Frameworks, and the Center for Disease Control's categories of risk behaviors.
 This information will be offered through a variety of challenging and captivating learning experiences.
 Multiple performance indicators (participation, quizzes, homework, behavior inventories, projects, etc.) will be used to assess student learning and understanding.

-Starting with the Class of 2027 or any student who has not completed health by the end of 2023 each student must complete two terms of Health Science.
-Students are encouraged to take Health Science I in 9th grade and Health Science II in 10th grade.
+Students are expected to take Health Science I in 9th grade and Health Science II in 10th grade.